Denis Thatcher: Illness and death

 In the autumn of 1992, Thatcher was diagnosed with prostate cancer, but it was caught early.
 He responded well to treatment.

 On 17 January 2003, Thatcher underwent a six-hour heart-bypass operation and aortic valve operation at a Harley Street clinic.
 He had complained of breathlessness for several weeks before Christmas 2002, and the problem was diagnosed in early January.
 He left the clinic on 28 January 2003 and appeared to recover fully after recuperation.
 Thatcher returned home on 14 February and visited his son Mark in South Africa in April, but in early June, he again complained of breathlessness and listlessness.
 Lady Thatcher's staff also thought he looked unwell, and on 13 June, he was admitted to the Royal Brompton Hospital for further tests.
 Nothing wrong was found with his heart but terminal pancreatic cancer was diagnosed, along with fluid in his lungs.
 He was told nothing could be done for him, and after seven days there, on 20 June, he was transferred to the Lister Hospital.
 He lost consciousness on 24 June and never regained it.
 He died on the morning of 26 June, at the age of 88.

 His funeral service took place on 3 July 2003 at the chapel of the Royal Hospital Chelsea in London, followed by a cremation at Mortlake Crematorium in Richmond, London.
 On 30 October, a memorial service was held at Westminster Abbey.
 His ashes were buried under a white marble marker just outside the Royal Hospital in Chelsea.
 Following his wife's death in 2013, her ashes were buried near his.

 Profiles

 Married to Maggie

-Produced by his daughter Carol, Thatcher's single public interview was made into a documentary film titled Married to Maggie, broadcast after his death.
+Produced by his daughter Carol, Thatcher's single public interview was made into a documentary film titled Married to Maggie, broadcast following his death.
 In it he revealed that the spouses he liked were Raisa Gorbacheva, Nancy Reagan and Barbara Bush.
 He called his wife's successor, John Major, "a ghastly prime minister", saying that "[i]t would have been a [...] very good thing" had he lost the 1992 general election.
 He added that he thought his wife was "the best prime minister since Churchill."